Umar Kremlev: Career

 On 21 November 2019, Kremlev was nominated as Chairman of AIBA Marketing Commission at the AIBA Extraordinary Executive Committee Meeting; he later organized AIBA Continental Forums for the countries of the Americas, Oceania and Asia in 2020.

 He won a vote of 57.33 per cent to replace Mohamed Moustahsane of Morocco to serve as AIBA's President, on 12 December 2020.
 The election was held virtually at AIBA’s ongoing congress due to the COVID-19 pandemic.
 It was attended by 155 National Federations from five continents.

 The International Olympic Committee (IOC) has been concerned about the IBA under Kremlev's leadership.
 Kremlev has ties to Vladimir Putin, has moved much of the IBA's operations from Lausanne, Switzerland to Russia, has spent heavily on apparent self-promotion, and has opposed independent appointment of judges and referees.
-The IOC has also been alarmed by the fact that the IBA's only sponsor is a Russian company that supports the Russian invasion of Ukraine.
+The IOC has also been alarmed by the fact that the IBA's only sponsor was a Russian state-owned energy company (Gazprom) that supports the Russian invasion of Ukraine, although Kremlev said that sponsorship ended in December 2022.
+The statement was later refuted in August 2024 by Chris Roberts, IBA's British chief, who confirmed that Gazprom were still an IBA sponsor.
 In September 2022, the IBA voted against a presidential election, cementing Kremlev's position as the organization's president.

+In 2023, the IBA suspended two fighters, Imane Khelif and Lin Yu-ting, on unspecified grounds.
+Khelif was suspended shortly before her gold medal bout against Chinese boxer Yang Liu, three days after defeating Azalia Amineva, a previously unbeaten Russian prospect, at the IBA's world championships.
+Kremlev would later state that Khelif failed a gender test without providing proof.
+No evidence has been presented that Khelif has XY chromosomes or elevated levels of testosterone.
+Kremlev said the tests were carried out by medical professionals "at the request of female athletes" and after "the women's coaches complained a lot", and claimed that he could not release the medical records of the two tested athletes because it contained their personal and genetic data.
+Khelif has been deemed eligible for all other boxing competitions, including the Olympics.

+On September 2, 2024, Kremlev, still the head of IBA, was announced as the new owner of the state-run car dealership Rolf.